COSC381-2024Fall/Todo-List-CLI/README.md

 ### Set up your repository
 1. Clone the repository to your local machine
 2. Navigate to the project directory (using `cd` in the terminal)
-3. Run the project: `python todo.py`
+3. Run the project: `python3 todo.py`

 ### Usage
 Once the app is running, you will see a simple menu with the following options: